oletizi/avi-docs/src/site/docs/17.1/installing-avi-vantage-for-openstack-16-3/index.md

  <li>Enter OpenStack settings:
   <ul>
    <li>Provide the tenant user credentials (username, password). <strong>(NEW in 16.3) </strong>If you are using Keystone V3 and want to provide an user in the non-Default domain, then please use the notation "user@domain-name" for the Username field.
 Please refer to following example:<br> <a href="img/openstack-v3-user-config.png"><img class="alignnone wp-image-19215" src="img/openstack-v3-user-config.png" alt="openstack-v3-user-config" width="202" height="251"></a></li>
+   <li><strong>(NEW in 16.3) </strong>If a username "test" is created as a Keystone v3 user in a domain named "default," then explicitly specify "test@testdomain" when logging into the Avi Controller.
+If the domain name is not specified, Keystone looks for a domain with UUID "testdomain" and not the name "testdomain."
+Since no domain with a UUID of  "testdomain" exists, Keystone fails, returning the error "invalid user/password."</li>
-   <li><strong>(NEW in 16.3) </strong>Full Auth URL for the OpenStack environment.
-Avi Vantage determines the Keystone API version automatically using that Auth URL.
-Note that when the Auth URL is a secure URL (HTTPS), an option to either allow or disallow self-signed certificates will show up (as seen in the right screenshot below).
-Please disable that checkbox in a production environment where OpenStack services use proper, trusted certificates.</li>
+   <li><strong>(NEW in 16.3) </strong>Using the full value in the Keystone Auth URL field,<strong> </strong>Avi Vantage determines the Keystone API version automatically.
+When the auth URL is a secure URL (HTTPS), an option to either allow or disallow self-signed certificates will show up (as seen in the right screenshot below).
+Please disable that checkbox in a production environment, since OpenStack services should use proper, trusted certificates.</li>
    <li>Enable (check) the Keystone Auth option.</li>
   </ul> <p><a href="img/openstack-login-v2-full.png"><img class="wp-image-19199 alignleft" src="img/openstack-login-v2-full.png" alt="openstack-login-v2-full" width="264" height="325"></a><a href="img/openstack-login-v3-cert.png"><img class="wp-image-19201 aligncenter" src="img/openstack-login-v3-cert.png" alt="openstack-login-v3-cert" width="264" height="342"><br> </a></p></li>
  <li>In the Management Network window, select a tenant.
 In this deployment, it should be the same tenant into which the Avi Controller is deployed.
 Choose the management network created previously. <img class="alignnone wp-image-6598" src="img/ctlr-setup-mgmtnetwork-162.png" alt="ctlr-setup-mgmtnetwork-161" width="264" height="322"></li>